 6. You must be careful when dying your hair AFTER using henna.

-Only after using the henna hair dye did I learn that you shouldn’t use any permanent dye on top of the henna.
-In other words, if you don’t like the resulting color from the henna dye, you don’t have a whole lot of options in order to correct it!
+Only after using the henna hair dye did a hairstylist tell me that you shouldn’t use any permanent dye on top of the henna.
+So, if you don’t like the resulting color from the henna dye, you may not have a whole lot of options in order to correct it.
+(This will vary by stylist– I’ve heard that some are still willing to work with post-henna-dyed hair.)

 Gosh, that would have been nice to know before we got started.